AKA: Khuna, Khuna (2013), Traitors (2013)

 Final Score: 6/10 Points

 Content Warning: Traitors is one movie that’s definitely not for kids.
 Did I forget to mention that Malika gets involved in a drug transportation job as a major plot point?
 They even show Amal packing the car full of weed and is shown sneaking some of that nose candy when no one’s looking.
 There’s a disturbing aspect about Amal doing drugs, but it’s ironically when she attempts to smoke a cigarette of all things when a secret is revealed that makes her really messed up.
 The language is very strong with a lot of the swearing done in Arabic and some parts in English with the manager.
-There’s sexual aspects with Malika pretending to prostitute herself when stealing money or when a traplord punishes Amal by stripping her down to her bra before hosing her after finding out she snorted some of his cocaine stash.
+There are sexual aspects with Malika pretending to prostitute herself when stealing money or when a traplord punishes Amal by stripping her down to her bra before hosing her after finding out she snorted some of his cocaine stashes.
 Some characters are mentioned to have died offscreen as punishment for trying to escape the drug dealing game and one character dies from being poisoned in the ending montage.
 There’s also some violence like Malika beating up that French John in the streets, but that’s the least worrisome thing.

 All photos and videos property of their respective owners and used under US “Fair Use” laws.
 Traitors is property of Film Movement.
 The DVD cover is from Amazon and is property of Film Movement.